 12 trees.
 A recent bark beetle crisis, triggered by the exceptionally hot and dry weather of 2018,

-13 occurred in Western Europe and lasted until 2021.
-It has higlighted the need of improving our
+13 occurred in Western Europe.
+It has highlighted the need of improving our

-14 understanding of both Norway spruce and bark beetle autecology and synecology for minimising
+14 understanding of both Norway spruce and bark beetle autecology and synecology for minimizing

 15 the impact of bark beetle on spruce stands with adapted management methods.
 It should concern